abhakumud/hello-world/README.md

 # hello-world
 Just another repository

 Hi All

 This is my first github try.
-I like sheel scripting but will now try to have some python fun
+I like shell scripting but will now try python